G4me4u/snaperz-extenders/README.md

-# Piston Extender Simulation
+# Simulating the Snaperz Piston Extender
-A simple C++ program for simulating a Minecraft piston extender
+A simple C++ program for simulating a Snaperz Piston Extender, a specific subclass of piston extenders in Minecraft.

 ## Building the project
 In order to build the project, run the `rebuild.sh` script.